 This policy is effective at all University locations and applies to all system users at any location, including those using privately owned computers or systems that connect to University Computer and Network Resources.

 This policy represents the minimum requirements that must be in place.
 In general, this policy is not intended to inhibit access to information services that University employees and students have made accessible for public inquiry (e.g., WWW) via University Computer and Network Resources.
 However, use of such services to access or attempt to access information not intended for public display or use, or to circumvent or violate the responsibilities of system users or system administrators as defined in this policy, is prohibited.
-Additionally, servers are not allowed on campus residence hall network connections except on the basis of a written request of a faculty member for a specific academic purpose and the explicit concurrence of the Vice Provost for Information Technology or designee.
+Additionally, servers are not allowed on campus residence hall network connections except on the basis of a written request of a faculty member for a specific academic purpose and the explicit concurrence of the Vice President for Information Technology or designee.